lubuntu-team/manual/source/2/2.3/2.3.3/Skanlite.rst

 .. image:: skanlite-advanced.png

 To select part of a scan you particularly want to save is to click over a preview of a scan and you will drag the selection with the mouse.
-To clear selections that can be automatically selected but canceled with a brown smudge with an x on it.
+To clear selections that can be automatically selected but canceled by press the :guilabel:`leftward pointing arrow with an x` on it.
 If you want to zoom to your selection right click :guilabel:`Zoom to selection`.
 If you want to zoom to fit the whole entire page right click :guilabel:`Zoom to fit`.

 To change to your specific options for your scanner use the :guilabel:`Scanner Specific Options` tab.